The Complete Guide to Choosing Baseball Bases for Your Field

 • Lower profile feels different

-Pro tip: Many programs use throwdown bases for practice and save their competition bases for games only.
+Pro Tip: Many programs use throwdown bases for practice and save competition bases for games only.
 This extends the life of both sets.

-These are not overly popular except when used for buried home plates.
-They feature a honeycomb rubber bottom that provides grip without requiring metal anchors.
+Not overly popular except when used for buried home plates.

 • Lighter weight than Hollywood-style